Listen to the audiobook:

 Qutb’s writings influenced many young Arabs, including Palestinian scholar and co-founder of al-Qaeda Abdullah Yusuf Azzam.
 The 9/11 Commission Report both referred to Azzam as “a disciple of Qutb” and outlined Qutb’s influence on bin Laden’s worldview.

-Muhammad Qutb, Sayyid Qutb’s younger brother, was one of the primary transmitters of Qutb’s views.
-Muhammad Qutb became a professor of Islamic studies in Saudi Arabia, and he was responsible for editing, publishing, and promoting his late brother’s theories.
-Bin Laden regularly attended Muhammad Qutb’s weekly public lectures and read Qutb’s books.
+Qutb’s brother Muhammad became a professor of Islamic studies in Saudi Arabia, and he was responsible for editing, publishing, and promoting the late Qutb’s theories.
+Bin Laden regularly attended Muhammad’s weekly public lectures and read Qutb’s books.

 Zawahiri said that when he was a youth, he repeatedly heard from his uncle about how great Qutb was and how he had suffered in prison.
 In 1966, the year that Qutb was hanged, a fifteen-year-old Zawahiri helped form an underground cell that aimed to overthrow the government and create an Islamist state.
 Zawahiri wrote in his memoir: “The Nasserite regime thought that the Islamic movement received a deadly blow with the execution of Sayyid Qutb and his comrades. … But the apparent surface calm concealed an immediate interaction with Sayyid Qutb’s ideas and the formation of the nucleus of the modern Islamic jihad movement in Egypt.”
 Later, Zawahiri joined the Egyptian Islamic Jihad group, formed in the 1970s, and became bin Laden’s adviser, as well as an important member of al-Qaeda, eventually taking over the leadership after bin Laden’s death.